Notre Dame Repair Crews Are Back To Work, But Paris' Lead Concerns Remain

 As the blaze ripped through the 850-year-old cathedral's roof and steeple, smoke billowed out — its yellow hue a sign of burning lead — spreading toxic dust that settled on streets, homes, businesses and schools in parts of central Paris.

 A cleanup of Notre Dame's plaza and surrounding streets began Aug.
 13, and Paris police chief Michel Cadot says it will last until Sept.
-10. The process involves vacuuming and scrubbing the pavement, using a high-pressure hose to rinse the ground with chemicals and recovering the waste water.
+10. The process involves vacuuming and scrubbing the pavement, using a high-pressure hose to rinse the ground with chemicals and recovering the wastewater.
 In some spots, a special gel is applied and then removed after hardening, taking harmful particles with it.

 New decontamination measures are in place for workers at the cathedral.
-But environmental associations, labor unions and other groups say authorities should have started the cleanup months ago and are worried that health risks may persist in parts of Paris.
+But environmental associations, labor unions and other groups say authorities should have started the cleanup months ago, and they are worried that health risks may persist in parts of Paris.

 The fire melted some 440 tons of lead contained in the roof and spire, estimates Jacky Bonnemains, president of environmental protection group Robin des Bois, citing research on archives and historical documents.

-Last month, Robin des Bois filed a lawsuit against authorities claiming officials failed to quickly contain the contamination.
-The organization along with labor unions and other groups also accuse officials of downplaying the severity of the risk.
+Last month, Robin des Bois filed a lawsuit against authorities, claiming officials failed to quickly contain the contamination.
+The organization, along with labor unions and other groups, also accuses officials of downplaying the severity of the risk.

 "We believe the priority was to not hinder the economy and business in the historic quarter of Paris," Bonnemains said.